-If something breaks down, what is the process to get it fixed, and who will pay for it?
+If something breaks down, what is the process to get it fixed?

 “The biggest thing I would recommend you look into is who is responsible for damages, repairs, and upgrades in specific situations,” says John Gluch, owner of the Gluch Group in Phoenix, Arizona.
 “For example, figure out what would happen if there were issues with the washer/dryer, oven, plumbing, and things like that.
 These are usually the issues when it comes to rental agreements and are things you should figure out beforehand.”

 He also notes that tenants should get this in writing beforehand because it will be much more stressful to figure this out when you’re also dealing with a potentially major maintenance issue in your home.

 Brian Davis, landlord and founder at SparkRental.com, says tenants should ask about this before moving in.

 “At a minimum, this usually includes replacing batteries in smoke detectors and replacing air filters,” he notes.
 “In single-family rentals, it often includes mowing the lawn, shoveling snow, raking leaves, and other basic yard maintenance.”

 What are the building rules around pets?

 If you have a pet, it’s important to find out whether your potential new home is pet-friendly.

 “Find out if pets are welcome in the building beforehand,” says Davis.
 “If so, specify which animals are accepted.
 Make sure to get your breed approved because many landlords have dog weight or breed restrictions.”

 Some landlords also require pet owners to pay a pet deposit or a monthly pet fee to cover the cost of any pet-related damages to the apartment.